open-telemetry/opentelemetry-collector-contrib/exporter/stackdriverexporter/README.md

 # Stackdriver Exporter

-This exporter can be used to send metrics to Stackdriver.
+This exporter can be used to send metrics and traces to Google Cloud Monitoring and Trace (formerly known as Stackdriver) respectively.

 The following configuration options are supported: